Phosky71/PokemonHuntScripts/Gen1/Shiny Hunting/Readme.md

 I recommend don't speed up your emulator or some scripts are going to work wrong.

-Inside of each foder are going to be a small video
+Inside of each foder are going to be a small video showing how it would look executed

 ## FISHING BOTS ##